-- 3.2.6.1 Eligibility: Eligible full-time employees shall be any full-time employee as defined in Section 2.1.1. - 3.2.6.2 Coverage Levels: the RTA will cover a portion or all of the medical plan monthly premium offered to each full-time employee for the employee-only option.
+3.2.6.1 Eligibility: Eligible full-time employees shall be any full-time employee as defined in Section 2.1.1.

+3.2.6.2 Coverage Levels: the RTA will cover a portion or all of the medical plan monthly premium offered to each full-time employee for the employee-only option.
 Unless otherwise stated in your offer letter, the RTA will pay for 95% of the monthly premiums to provide the base healthcare plan (as of January 1, 2018, this plan is known as the "Solutions PPO Plan") for the employee.
 The employee will be responsible for the remaining 5% through payroll deductions, as well as 100% of the additional monthly premiums should the employee choose a richer medical plan.
 See Human Resources for more information.
-In addition, RTA will cover 100% of the dental plan and vision plans for employee-only options unless otherwise stated in your offer letter.
-Should the employee wish to cover their spouse and/or dependents, the employee shall do so solely at their expense through payroll deductions.
+In addition, RTA will cover 100% of the dental plan and vision plans for employee wish to cover their spouse and/or dependents, the employee shall do so solely at their expense through payroll deductions.
 Refer to your offer letter for coverage information.